PaNOSC-ViNYL/ase/doc/ase/trajectory.rst

 In the future, other kinds of Trajectories may be defined, with similar Python interface but with different underlying file formats.

+Typically, trajectories are used to store different configurations of the same system (i.e. the same atoms).
+If you need to store configurations of different systems, the :mod:`ASE Database module
+<ase.db>` may be more appropriate.

 Trajectory
 ==========